QuickBooks Blog

 Why accounts receivable aging reports are important

-An accounts receivable aging report is a financial report businesses use in their accounting.
-This report helps companies analyze their customers' outstanding invoices.
-AR aging reports help businesses maintain a healthy cash flow.
-Without it, it’s difficult to identify credit risks for your company.
+An accounts receivable aging report helps companies analyze their customers' outstanding invoices.
+It helps businesses maintain a healthy cash flow and identify credit risks.

 Putting together regular accounts receivable aging reports, which you can easily do with invoicing software, allows you to identify regular late-paying customers.
 You can then avoid sending goods and services to customers before late payments become an issue and hamper cash flow.